https://invisible-island.net/ncurses/man/

 Recognized Capabilities

-The ncurses library uses the user-definable capabilities.
+The ncurses library employs user-definable capabilities.
 While the

 terminfo database may have other extensions, ncurses makes explicit

-by resetting the foreground and background color, respectively,
+by resetting the foreground and background colors, respectively,

 to the default.

-E3 string, tells how to clear the terminal's scrollback buffer.
+E3 (string) tells an application how to clear the terminal's

-When present, the clear(1) program sends this before clearing the
+scrollback buffer.
+When present, the clear(1) program sends this

 The command "tput clear" does the same thing.

-NQ Boolean, used to suppress a consistency check in tic for the
+NQ (Boolean) suppresses a consistency check in tic for the ncurses

 device attributes.